Social recruiting on Facebook:

 Why Facebook and social recruiting rocks?

 The benefits of social recruiting are numerous, and Facebook has become one of the most popular social recruiting platforms among HR professionals.
-But why is recruiting via Facebook so popular?
+But why is Facebook recruiting so popular?
+What are the benefits of Facebook recruiting?

 The benefits of Facebook recruiting